 Throughout the course of the academic year, students will undertake term-based homework projects.
 These projects will enable students to extend their understanding, consolidate learning that has taken place in class and demonstrate creativity, independence, and ownership of their own educational journeys.
-In addition to classroom learning, we want students to be curious and find things out to extend and develop their own knowledge.
+In addition to classroom learning, we want students to be curious and find things out to extend and develop their own knowledge, drawing links between their learning and the wider world.